-As stated previously, trademark and Patent laws in China are by first-to-file bases, not on a first-to-invent basis.
+As stated previously, trademark and Patent laws in China are on first-to-file bases, not on a first-to-invent basis.
 If the idea being trademarked has not been filed yet in China, anybody can file it, even if it has been trademarked already outside of China.
 The laws governing intellectual property in China also require no evidence of prior use or ownership.
-So, if somebody in Lithuania creates a new gadget, brand name and logo, but does not file for trademark in China, a person in China can legally trademark it locally as their own.
+So, if somebody in Lithuania creates a new gadget, brand name and logo, but does not file for a trademark in China, a person in China can legally trademark it locally as their own.

-Therefore, regardless of where you plan on doing business it is wise to trademark intellectual property in China as soon as you can.
-There is a large and booming trademark troll industry in China, where people actively search for Western companies of any size to steal their logos, or names, or products and then sell the trademark back to them for a substantial price.
+Therefore, regardless of where you plan on doing business, it is wise to trademark intellectual property in China as soon as you can.
+There is a large and booming trademark troll industry in China, where people actively search for Western companies of any size to steal their logos, names, or products and then sell the trademark back to them for a substantial price.

-We recommend hiring a professional Chinese attorney to assist you in this process, because it is a complicated and lengthy legal preceding that must be done in Chinese.
-The entire process will take between 9-24 months, but will save you future headaches and heartaches in the end.
+We recommend hiring a professional Chinese attorney to assist you in this process because it is a complicated and lengthy legal preceding that must be done in Chinese.
+The entire process will take between 9-24 months but will save you future headaches and heartaches in the end.